This is a list of surnames in which the length is 4.

 From the noble title, which was originally from Latin dux

 "leader".
-It was an occupational surname for a person who behaved like a duke, or who worked in a duke's household.
+It was a nickname for a person who behaved like a duke, or who worked in a duke's household.

 From the aristocratic title, which derives from Old English eorl